What is Re engagement Email Campaign? Actionable Tips and Best Practices

 Halfdays — Something New is Coming Soon

-‘Coming soon’ emails create anticipation and curiosity, encouraging inactive subscribers to open your emails.
-Halfdays uses this strategy effectively by blurring the background and focusing on the email header text.
+This ‘Coming soon’ b2b re engagement email example creates anticipation and curiosity, encouraging inactive subscribers to open your emails.
+Halfdays uses this re engagement email strategy effectively by blurring the background and focusing on the email header text.
 Notice how they include a CTA that allows subscribers to stay up-to-date with their events.

 Koala Eco – Last Day to Save 25%

-Koala’s re-engagement campaign is picturesque with a compelling offer.
+Koala’s engagement emails are picturesque with a compelling offer.
 The email promotes urgency alongside a clean CTA.
 When it’s a limited-time offer, your subscribers are more likely to take action.

 Mode Chocolate — Missed Connection?

-A fun and humor-filled campaign gives your subscribers a reason to reconnect with your brand.
+A fun and humor-filled email reactivation campaign gives your subscribers a reason to reconnect with your brand.
 Mode Chocolate has done it using simple and funny language that sparks interest.

 Better Bagel — Free Shipping On Something Better

-Better Bagel uses a clever re engagement cart email tactic to win over the subscribers.
+Better Bagel knows how to re-engage lost customers using cart email tactics.
 It pulls the viewer through product images, an offer, and a good-to-read text.
 Note that the CTA is subtly mentioned twice in the email — as an offer and a CTA button.

 Withings — Go Back to Health in Style